fission/docs.fission.io/docs/content/en/docs/spec/_index.md

 --- Build SUCCEEDED ---
 --- Build SUCCEEDED ---
 ```
-(This uses your kubeconfig to connect to Fission, just like kubectl.
-See Usage Reference below for options.)

 If the build fails, you can rebuild the package using rebuild command: